 As students return to campus, we will be continually evaluating the effectiveness of our efforts and the viability of increasing enrollment over time.
 The Summer term will be available to students who need additional coursework to maintain satisfactory academic progress.

 With limited exceptions, we will actively plan for the following groups to live and learn on-campus during these corresponding terms:

 - Fall Term 1: Small number of students approved for continuous residence, who will remain on campus for most or all the academic year

-- Fall Term 2: Third-year students and mid-year graduates
+- Fall Term 2: Mid-year graduates

 - Spring Term 1: First-year students

 - Spring Term 2: Second- and fourth-year students

 - Summer Term: Optional term to meet academic needs that arise

 Due to anticipated space limitations, if you decline your invitation for a term on campus, we cannot guarantee that you will have another opportunity.
 Unfortunately, if public health conditions do not permit you to come during your designated term, we regret that we will not be able to make additional adjustments to the residency plan.
 If public health conditions warrant, however, we will be pleased to increase the number of on-campus students beyond those currently planned.
 We will continue to use scientific data and research in our decision-making processes, and to communicate our plans in a timely manner.